-Each month the usual Council meetings were called on the first Tuesday and then mid-monthly meetings were held on the third Tuesday at the start of the Council year, then only one main meeting was held and then during the latter half of the year, Planning Committee meetings were once again held mid-month.
+Each month the usual Council meetings were called on the first Tuesday and then Planning Committee Meetings were held on the third Tuesday of the month if required.

+There were 12 scheduled monthly meetings and then one extraordinary meeting of the Council called during the year.
+As well as Planning Committee Meetings, Personnel Committee meetings were also held.